Thundra: Fictional character biography

-Thundra later met wrestling promoter Herkimer Oglethorpe, and on his advice she became a professional wrestler training with the Grapplers, a group of female wrestlers who possess cybernetic-endowed superpowers.
-In a fixed wrestling match with one Grappler member, Thundra (who has superior strength and fighting skills) is secretly drugged by her opponent, causing her to black out and lose the match.

-When she awakens, it was revealed that the Grapplers were agents working for the Roxxon Oil Company, a multinational petroleum company which was covertly involved in developing advanced technology and weaponry for sinister motives.
-The Grapplers were assigned to trick Thundra into helping them sabotage Project Pegasus, a prison/research facility built for housing supervillains.
-They were employed to smuggle the Nth Projector out of Project Pegasus.
+Thundra later met wrestling promoter Herkimer Oglethorpe, and on his advice she became a professional wrestler training with the Grapplers, a group of wrestlers.
+In a fixed wrestling match with one Grappler member, Thundra is secretly drugged by her opponent, causing her to black out and lose the match.
+When she awakens, it was revealed that the Grapplers had been working for Roxxon, a petroleum company which was covertly involved in developing advanced technology and weaponry.
+The Grapplers trick Thundra into helping them sabotage Project Pegasus, a prison/research facility.

-As a result of the deception by Roxxon and the Grapplers, Thundra came to blows (yet again) with the Thing (in whom she has expressed a romantic interest, on more than one occasion).
-Alongside the Thing, Quasar, Giant-Man, and the Aquarian, she fought the Nth Man.
-She encountered the duplicate Hyperion and the Avengers, and battled Ms. Marvel.
-She is briefly allied with the duplicate Hyperion while still in service to Roxxon, and with him stole the Nth Projector from the Nth Command, before she returned to an alternate Femizonia which did not interface with Machus.

-Sometime later, Thundra was revealed as the Empress of Femizonia.
-She teamed with the Thing to battle Machan rebels.
-She later abducted the Avengers and Fantastic Four to the future to enlist their aid in defending Femizonia from the extra-dimensional warlord Arkon and his warriors from Polemachus.
-She fought Arkon in personal combat, and became romantically inclined toward him.

-However, Thundra has a special place in her heart for Ben Grimm.
-In addition to her amorous advances, the two have been involved in numerous superheroic adventures; one significant pairing of the two involved enlisting Grimm to help liberate Femizonia from a powerful, six-armed android sent from Machus to conquer the Femizons.
-After defeating the android, Grimm informed Thundra that they could never be together, expressing his love for Alicia Masters.
-Thundra then allowed him to return to the 20th century.

 Secret Invasion: Inhumans

 Medusa and Crystal infiltrate Thundra's present-day homeland to retrieve part of a device required to rescue Black Bolt from the Skrulls.
 As tensions between the two disguised women boil over, Thundra appears and compels them to undertake the ritual combat required of the society to resolve the disagreement.
 Thundra is convinced to hand over the Skrull intelligence agent after Crystal makes an impassioned speech.